“Don’t ask yourself what the world needs.

 So here are 5 things I do every day to make sure that I have that time, so that I can come alive!

 - I write – every day, I write in my journal for 15 minutes in the morning and 15 minutes at night.
-The morning I look toward the day ahead and at night I reflect on the day past.
-I will be covering this in more detail in a later article and will have some tools to help with that for you, so watch this space!
+In the morning I look toward the day ahead and at night I reflect on the day past.

-- I walk – no matter what is happening, I make sure i get outside for at least 20 minutes every day – I live in Scotland and at this time of year the days are short, so I make the most of the daylight we have.
-And despite it all, we do get a lot of very beautiful days, the light is amazing at this time of year and so I make the most of that.
-I will either just walk or will listen to a podcast or to an audiobook.
+- I walk – no matter what is happening, I make sure I get outside for at least 20 minutes every day.
+I live in Scotland and in the winter the days are short, so I make the most of the daylight we have.
+We do get a lot of very beautiful days, all year round, the light is amazing and so I make the most of that.
+I’ll either just walk or will listen to a podcast or to an audiobook.
 I am transported away for a while and the fresh air and exercise is an added bonus.

 - I close my eyes – allowing yourself a few minutes (10 if you can) away from distractions when you can close your eyes, focus on your breathing and allow your mind to clear is a great energiser.
-I would recommend doing this in the morning.
-It takes time to master that because your mind always wants to think about something, to move you in a direction, but if you keep at it, it will make you feel wonderful. be sure to find somewhere quiet, true the phone off, be comfortable.
-Sit, take 3 very deep breaths and then empty your lungs each time, you will feel your shoulders relax and then breathe normally, with your eyes closed, concentrate on every breath feel the air throughout your body and allow your mind to empty.
-Do this for a few minutes (time will pass without you realising) and then stand up and give yourself a shake, allow your body to “wake up” again and you’ll be amazed at how much more you will get done.Your creative juices will flow and your day will go better.
+I’d recommend doing this in the morning.
+It takes time to master because your mind always wants to be thinking about something, to move you in a direction, but if you keep at it, it will make you feel wonderful.
+Be sure to find somewhere quiet, turn the phone off, be comfortable.
+Sit, take 3 very deep breaths and then empty your lungs each time, you will feel your shoulders relax and then breathe normally, with your eyes closed, concentrate on every breath and feel the air throughout your body and allow your mind to empty.
+Do this for a few minutes (time will pass without you realising) and then stand up and give yourself a shake, allow your body to “wake up” again and you’ll be amazed at how much more you’ll get done.Your creative juices will flow and your day will go better.

-- I keep hydrated – that sounds obvious doesn’t it but keeping hydrated is vital to good mind and body function and keeping it so throughout the day is not always the easiest thing to do.
-When I first get up, I have a large glass of water; it replaces what has been lost overnight, it wakens you up and starts you off on the right foot.
-I always have a glass of water beside me at my desk and refresh that throughout the day.
-I am a “tea jenny” ( someone who loves their tea!) so do have a fair amount of that during the day but it adds to the overall hydration tally ( the caffeine is not so good, it has tone said but I can work on that).
+- I keep hydrated – keeping hydrated throughout the day is vital for both good mind and body function.
+When I first get up in the morning, I have a large glass of water; it replaces what has been lost overnight and it wakens you up and starts you off on the right foot.
+I always have a glass of water or tea beside me at my desk and refresh that throughout the day.
+I am a “Tea Jenny” (someone who loves their tea!) so have a fair amount of that during the day but it adds to the overall hydration tally (the caffeine is not so good, so I have a mix of normal and herbal teas).

-Try these 5 things every day and you will find that you feel more alert, more motivated but most of all more alive!
+There you have it.
+Give these 5 things a try every day and you will find that you feel more alert, more motivated but most of all more alive!

 What things help you to come alive?
 Let me know in the comments below, I would love to hear them.